Identification and Estimation of a Semiparametric Logit Model using Network Data: Model

-The unobserved individual index of social characteristic $w_i$ can be interpreted as the social capital that increases the likelihood of forming a link (e.g.; socioeconomic status, social ability, family expectation, trust). $f(w_i,w_j)-\eta_{ij}$ is interpreted as the utility agents $i$ and $j$ receive from forming a link.
-This implies that $D_{ij}$ and $D_{st}$ are independent conditionally on $w_i, w_j, w_s$ and $w_t$ i.e. the utility agents receive from forming a link does not depend on the existence of other links in the sample.
+The unobserved individual index of social characteristic $\omega_i$ can be interpreted as the social capital that increases the likelihood of forming a link (e.g.; socioeconomic status, social ability, family expectation, trust).
+The difference $f(\omega_i,\omega_j)-\eta_{ij}$ is interpreted as the utility agents $i$ and $j$ receive from forming a link.
+This implies that for different collection of indexes, $D_{ij}$ and $D_{st}$ are independent conditionally on $\omega_i, \omega_j, \omega_s$ and $\omega_t$ i.e. the utility agents receive from forming a link does not depend on the existence of other links in the sample.

 The following examples illustrate applications of the model to the literature.